Department of Music Awards

 Each year, the Department of Music recognizes exemplary student compositions, performances, and academic papers in Music.

-- The deadline for submission of compositions, thesis papers, and performance applications is Monday, January 30, 2023
+- The application deadline for compositions, thesis papers, and performance is Sunday, February 9, 2025

-- Awards will be presented at a dinner and awards ceremony to accompany the Department Awards Concert on Friday, May 19, 2023
+- Award winners will be honored at the Department Awards Concert with reception to follow on Friday, May 9, 2025

 Awards